LuukyPuuky/Portfolio2.1/README.md

 ## 📂 Projects

-Here’s a glimpse of the projects I’ve worked on:
+Here's a glimpse of the projects I've worked on:

 1. **[Branding](#)**